liam6699/TS-NeRF/README.md

 # Acknowledgments

 Our code is based on [Instant Neural Graphics Primitives with a Multiresolution Hash Encoding](https://github.com/kwea123/ngp_pl).
-The implementation of Nearest neighbor vector searcher are based on [High-Resolution Image Synthesis with Latent Diffusion Models](https://github.com/CompVis/latent-diffusion.git).
+The implementation of the Nearest neighbor vector searcher are based on [High-Resolution Image Synthesis with Latent Diffusion Models](https://github.com/CompVis/latent-diffusion.git).
 The implementation of Consistency metric(Temporal Warping Error) is derived from [Learning Blind Video Temporal Consistency](https://github.com/phoenix104104/fast_blind_video_consistency).

 # TODO